-Exercises Before 1989, few drills were held to test prevention and response plans for tanker companies and the Alyeska terminal.
-Today, the oil industry must conduct two major drills each year, plus a variety of smaller drills and training exercises in communities throughout the area affected by the Exxon Valdez spill.
+Before 1989, few drills were held to test prevention and response plans for tanker companies and the Alyeska terminal.
+Today, contingency plan commitments, and State and Federal regulations drive a variety of exercise and training activities.
+In 2023, Alaska regulations were changed to require